oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 The `RunLengthEncoder` seems to have several bugs.
 Fix them using regression tests with a test-driven approach.

+Please create a new local branch off the `main` branch for this.

 - Just to make sure the special cases work fine, please test those cases:
   - null characters
   - umlauts